 Determine not to let fear hold you back.
 Believe what God says about fear.

 2 Tim 1:7 says “for God gave us a spirit not of fear but of power and love and self-control.”
 2 Timothy 1:7 ESV and Psalm 28:1b says “… but the righteous are as bold as a lion”.

 Romans 8:37 says you are MORE than a conqueror.
 In fact, the Complete Jewish Bible version says you are a SUPER conqueror.
 How awesome is that?

 Truly fear is an illusion of the enemy.
 God has given you authority over ALL the power of the enemy (Luke 10:19).

 You have nothing to fear, the Lord of Hosts is on your side (Romans 8:31)

-Identify your fears and outline how you plan to conquer them
+Identify your fears – plan how to conquer them

 You can’t fight something when you don’t know what it is.
 It’s important to identify the specific fears that consistently keep you from moving forward so that you can create a plan to fight them.

-The 3 most common fears that can hold a person back from success are fear of failure, fear of uncertainty and fear of criticism.
+The three most common fears that can hold a person back from success are fear of failure, fear of uncertainty, and fear of criticism.